 All fees can be paid by cash or credit/debit card

 Problems which are 'inside yourself, but outside your own control."

 So what is the cause?
-With most people is it bottled up emotion.
-Emotion that has been packed away inside the person for years.
+With most people is it bottled-up emotion.
+The emotion that has been packed away inside the person's mind for years.
 Some of it they don't even remember.
-If you spoke to someone for long enough about when you were a child, it wouldn't take too long before they were describing an event when you got upset; and you have no recollection of it at all.
+If you spoke to someone for long enough about when you were a child, it wouldn't take too long before they were describing an event which upset you; and you have no recollection of it.

 Hypnoanalysis works under the doctrine of cause and effect.
-For every effect (symptom) their has to be a cause.
-It doesn't make sense that one person should have panic attacks or depressed mood and the next person doesn't.
+For every effect (symptom) there has to be a root cause.
+It doesn't make sense that one person should have panic attacks or a persistently low mood and the next person doesn't.
 What makes them different?
-Where did it all begin?
-The analytical process exposes and extinguishes the cause and as a result the symptom is removed.
+The analytical process works through and extinguishes the cause and as a result, the symptoms are removed.

-The trouble with suffering with anxiety is often it is difficult to put your finger on what it is that causes the unwanted feelings.
+The trouble with anxiety is often it is difficult to put your finger on what it is that causes the unwanted feelings.

-Clients with anxiety will be able to describe what situations make them feel anxious but no amount of thinking positively about it or ‘battling on’ seems to have any long lasting effect.
-For a few months it is manageable and with the support of friends and family the suffer is able to get through the trigger situations; they may not like it, but they can do it.
+Clients with anxiety will be able to describe what situations make them feel anxious but no amount of thinking positively or ‘battling on’ has a long-lasting effect.
+At best it's manageable and with the support of friends and family, the anxious person is able to get through the trigger situations.

 Most people have heard about someone who has stopped smoking or lost weight using Hypnotherapy or perhaps overcome a phobia which they have battled with for as long as they can remember.
 It is true that Hypnotherapy can be very effective in treating these problems, but sometimes many of us are unaware that these are just some of the many symptoms that can be successfully treated.